Fact: Barcelona spoils residents and tourists alike with its humid subtropical climate.

 REMEMBER: please hit me up in the comments below if you need any help planning your trip 🙂

 By October things have cooled down to a pleasant warmth.

 In all you’ll get a mixed bag.
-While it’s not exactly time to break out the heavy coats it’s clear that the beachy dreams of summer have been put on hold for another season.
+While it’s not exactly time to break out the heavy coats it’s clear that the best beaches in Barcelona have been put on hold for another season.

 You can still go swimming early but the days to do so are dwindling.

 At any rate it’ll be warm and sunny and better than pretty much anything in Europe.

 - Average sea temperature: 22°C (72°F).

 - Daily sunshine hours: 8.

 Day lengths continue to decrease in October with October 1st averaging 10.2 hours of daylight while October 31st has 11.4.